 In the 1990s, college freshmen living in residence halls were identified as being at increased risk for meningococcal disease.
 Meningococcal disease and outbreaks in young adults were primarily due to serogroup C. However, following many years of routine vaccination of young people with quadrivalent meningococcal conjugate vaccine (for serogroups A, C, W, and Y), serogroup B is now the primary cause of meningococcal disease and outbreaks in young adults.
-Among the approximately 9 million students aged 18-21 years enrolled in college, there are an average of 20 cases and 0-4 outbreaks due to serogroup B reported annually.
+Among the approximately 9 million students aged 18-21 years enrolled in college, an average of 20 cases and 0-4 outbreaks due to serogroup B are reported annually.
 Although the incidence of serogroup B meningococcal disease in college students is low, four-year college students are at increased risk compared to non-college students; risk is highest among first-year students living on campus.
-The close contact in college residence halls, combined with social mixing activities (such as going to bars, clubs, or parties; participating in Greek life; sharing food or beverages; and other activities involving the exchange of saliva), may put college students at increased risk.
+The close contact in college residence halls, combined with social mixing activities (such as going to bars, clubs, or parties, participating in Greek life, sharing food or beverages, and other activities involving the exchange of saliva), may put college students at increased risk.

-Is there a vaccine against meningococcal disease?
+Are there vaccines against meningococcal disease?

-Yes, there are 2 different meningococcal vaccines.
+Yes, there are several different meningococcal vaccines.
 Quadrivalent meningococcal conjugate vaccine (Menveo and MenQuadfi) protects against 4 serotypes (A, C, W, and Y) of meningococcal disease.
-The meningococcal serogroup B vaccine (Bexsero and Trumenba) protects against serogroup B meningococcal disease.
-Quadrivalent meningococcal conjugate vaccine is routinely recommended at age 11-12 years with a booster at age 16.
+Quadrivalent meningococcal conjugate vaccine is routinely recommended at age 11-12 years, with a booster at age 16.
 Students receiving their first dose on or after their 16th birthday do not need a booster.
+The meningococcal serogroup B vaccines (Bexsero and Trumenba) protect against serogroup B meningococcal disease.
 Individuals in certain high-risk groups may need to receive 1 or more of these vaccines based on their doctor's recommendations.
 Adolescents and young adults (16-23 years of age) who are not in high-risk groups may be vaccinated with meningococcal B vaccine, preferably at 16-18 years of age, to provide short-term protection for most strains of serogroup B meningococcal disease.
+Pentavalent meningococcal vaccine protects against serogroups A, B, C, W, and Y. It may be administered to persons aged ≥10 years when both a quadrivalent meningococcal conjugate vaccine and meningococcal B vaccine are indicated at the same visit.
 Talk with your doctor about which vaccines you should receive.